0rangeo/simply-jelly/about.md

 ---

-- I am a software engineer and a writer interested in the interplay between thoughts and constraints, the duality of interpretations and representations, and the nature of abstractions and correspondence between them.

-- I am a long time practioner of Vipassana, but I am also a fallibilist with a slight objectivist bent.
-So I probably have a very different view of meditation than most people.
+-an most people.
 We can talk about it if you want to.

 - On this website I write articles about [[Computer Science::/tags/#Software]], [[Philosophy::/tags/#Philosophy]], Mathematics, and [[Generic Life Stuff::/tags/#General]].
 Sometimes I also [[review::/tags/#Review]] books that I've read.
 You can find my programming side-projects on [[github::https://www.github.com/raghuveerdotnet]]

 - I have a [[youtube channel::https://www.youtube.com/channel/UCESc8TaWpQxpHEnfhQLgzPQ]] on which I stream my work log(live writing sessions, coding sessions, reading/researching sessions, etc).

-- If you find anything interesting about who I am or what I do, please do reach out to me. 👇
+- If yo

 ## Reach out to me